farhansrambiyan/n8n-Workflow-Builder-Ai/README.md

     *   *Node Example:* `Generate an n8n Google Sheets node to append a row to spreadsheet ID 'YOUR_SHEET_ID' on sheet 'Sheet1'.
 The row should contain columns 'Name' with value '{{ $json.name }}' and 'Timestamp' with value '{{ $now }}'.`
 4.  **Generate:** Click the "Generate n8n JSON" button.
 5.  **Review Output:** The generated JSON will appear below. **Carefully review the JSON structure**, especially `parameters` and `connections`, to ensure it matches your expectations and n8n's requirements.
 The AI might occasionally make mistakes.
-6.  **Copy:** If the JSON looks correct and is valid, click the copy icon button (📋) next to the output box.
+6.  **Copy:** If the JSON looks correct and is valid, click the copy button.
 7.  **Paste in n8n:** Go to your n8n canvas, right-click (or use Ctrl/Cmd+V), and paste the copied JSON. n8n should create the node(s)/workflow.

 ## Important Notes & Disclaimers